fgaz/fgaz.github.io/_drafts/hsoc-cabal-new-build-status-update-1.md

 Of the many secondary and optional goals I planned, I've reached zero of them.

 Fortunately they were, as I wrote, secondary.
+`new-build` was and is a work in progress, but now it's close to completion.

 Here's a summary of what I did: